You are currently signed in as .

 Industries & Professions /

-Once a specific system or part is designed, production engineers must test and validate the design, often using a prototype.
+Once a specific system or part is designed, production engineers and technicians must test and validate the design, often using a prototype.
 They coordinate a team of other engineers, technicians, and suppliers to make necessary alterations in the original plan or material.
 Identifying cost and manufacturing feasibility is another responsibility of production engineers.

-Development engineers coordinate delivery of a complete automobile to meet the standards of the manufacturer, government, and consumer.
+Development engineers and technicians coordinate delivery of a complete automobile to meet the standards of the manufacturer, government, and consumer.
 They run a battery of tests to ensure the safe and reliable interaction of all systems and components, and implement any needed changes in the design, structure, or materials used.
-For example, development engineers working at Nissan may test and tweak the design of a new engine so it gives the driver power and quick acceleration, while at the same time delivering good mileage and fuel efficiency.
-Development engineers may also work on the vehicle's attributes such as its weight, aerodynamic drag, transmission systems, and more.
+For example, development engineers and technicians working at Nissan may test and tweak the design of a new engine so it gives the driver power and quick acceleration, while at the same time delivering good mileage and fuel efficiency.
+Development engineers and technicians may also work on the vehicle's attributes such as its weight, aerodynamic drag, transmission systems, and more.
 They are also concerned with the car's ergonomic design.
 For example, heating and cooling systems must work efficiently, and have controls that are easy to use and well placed on the instrument panel.
 Development engineers are also responsible for many of the alternative fuel cars available on the market today, such as hybrid vehicles.
 Honda is working on a new "clean diesel" engine design that meets EPA restrictions, to be released in the United States within the next few years.

 Complete your Vault Profile and get seen by top employers